 Improve your company website by thinking like a customer

 Imagine you’ve moved to a new town and you’re in desperate need of a haircut.
-You don’t know anyone to ask for a recommendation, so you decide to take a walk down the main street where there happen to be three hair salons.
+You don’t know anyone to ask for a recommendation, so you decide to take a walk down the main street where there are three hair salons.

 At the first salon, you notice a cracked shopfront window with a sun-faded sign, shabby looking chairs and one sad-looking customer reading a magazine from 1999.
 You keep walking.

 At the second salon, the shopfront is intact but there’s a sign on the door that says, “Back in 10 minutes”.
 You notice the signage looks pretty good, the chairs are trendy and new, and the walls are lined with photos of men, women and kids showing off their haircuts.

 When you get to the third salon, you bump into a woman on her way out.
 Her hair looks amazing and she has a huge smile even as she puts her now empty wallet back into her handbag.
 The shopfront signage is clear and appealing, the salon looks stylish and comfortable (with those massage-chair thingies you love), and there is someone smiling at the front desk just waiting to book you in with your own personal hairstylist.

 Your website is like a virtual shopfront, where your customers come to see what you’re about before they consider stepping inside.
 Your main aim is to get them in that door.

 So, here are five questions to ask yourself about your website: